 The number of people working remotely has already been on a steady incline for years, with a special analysis by FlexJobs and Global Workplace Analytics concluding that remote work in the U.S. has increased 44% over the last 5 years and 159% since 2005.
 If companies (or employees) become more comfortable with remote work as a result of these current safety measures, we could see this figure grow even further.

 For recruitment marketers, this could mean the ability to offer more remote work opportunities in the future and to advertise jobs with that huge added perk.
-According to a 2019 study from Owl Labs, 71% of working professionals agreed that “the ability to work remotely would make them more likely to choose one employer over another in their next job,” and 51% of on-site workers said that they want to start working remotely in the future.
+According to a 2019 study from Owl Labs, 77% of respondents agree that "after COVID-19, being able to work from home (WFH) would make them happier," and "1 in 2 people won’t return to jobs that don’t offer remote work after COVID-19."

 For many employees, this may be their first experience working from home (apart from the occasional sick day.)
 If more employees are given the opportunity to work remotely during this health crisis and find it to be a positive experience, we may see an increase in employees seeking remote work or pushing for more remote work potential in their current roles.

 Once people start working from home, they’re statistically more likely to want to work from home more frequently in the future.
 According to the same Owl Labs study, 42% of workers who already work remotely at least part of the time said they plan to work from home more often in the next 5 years, and 55% said they would be likely to look for a new career opportunity if they were told they could no longer work remotely.
 If employees get accustomed to working from home, rescinding the opportunity could lead to higher rates of employee dissatisfaction and lower retention.